 Buying car insurance can seem daunting, but you can often take steps to make it a little easier.
 First, decide what kind of insurance coverage you are going to need.

 There are different variations from state to state on the minimum insurance you must carry, so your first goal is to meet this minimum requirement.
 From there, you can choose what kind of coverage you need.
 If you have a lot of assets, liability insurance is a must.

 Bodily injury liability insurance is also important, as medical bills can be expensive.
-General recommendations for insurance state that you should get at least $250,000 in bodily injury liability for one person injured in an accident, $500,000 for all people injured in accident, and $100,000 property damage liability.
+General recommendations for insurance state that you should get at least $250,000 in bodily injury liability for one person injured in an accident, $500,000 for all people injured in an accident, and $100,000 in property damage liability.

 Don Westerfeld has been active in the field of Insurance and Financial Planning since 1997.
 Don grew up in Indiana later moving to Lakeland Florida where he continues to reside with his wife and children.
 When he’s not in the office you can find him enjoying the great outdoors.
 He has served on several charitable business and non-profit organizations and continues to provide guidance, advice and support to local charities.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.